 The relationship between a father and son must be nurtured carefully at every stage of life.
 But the general male tendency to not open up can undermine closeness.
 That is why it is the father’s responsibility to be there and nurture the son during the early stages of the relationship, and the son’s duty to respect and strengthen the bond later in life.

 Ways To Build A Strong Relationship With Your Son

 It is not hard to build a relationship with your son, who probably has many things in common with you.
 Here are a few things you can do to build a strong relationship with your son early on.

 - Be there for him: You may be busy with work, trying hard to provide for your family.
-But being engaging with your son is as important as financial stability for their well-being.
+But engaging with your son and hearing him out when he shares his feelings is as important as financial stability for their well-being.
 Right from a tender age, you need to show your son that no matter what, you will always be there for him.
 Whether you convey it by attending their soccer games, parent-teacher meetings, or his dance recitals, just make sure you are there for him.